openstack-infra/zuul/doc/source/triggers.rst

 ========

 The process of merging a change starts with proposing a change to be merged.
-Currently Zuul only supports Gerrit as a triggering system.
+Primarily, Zuul supports Gerrit as a triggering system, as well as a facility for triggering jobs based on a timer.
 Zuul's design is modular, so alternate triggering and reporting systems can be supported.
-However, Gerrit has a particularly robust data model, and Zuul does make some assumptions that include that data model.
-Nonetheless, patches to support alternate systems are welcome.

 Gerrit
 ------